3.NF.2 Understand a fraction as a number on the number line; represent fractions on a number line.

-3.NF.2.a Represent a fraction 1/b on a number line diagram by defining the interval from 0 to 1 as the whole and partitioning it into b equal parts.
-Recognize that each part has size 1/b and that the endpoint of the part based at 0 locates the number 1/b on the number line.
+3.NF.2.a Represent a fraction 1/b on a number line by defining the interval from 0 to 1 as the whole and partitioning it into b equal parts.
+Recognize that each part has size 1/b and that the endpoint of the part starting at 0 locates the number 1/b on the number line.

-3.NF.2.b Represent a fraction a/b on a number line diagram by marking off a lengths 1/b from 0.
+3.NF.2.b Represent a fraction a/b on a number line by marking off a lengths 1/b from 0.
 Recognize that the resulting interval has size a/b and that its endpoint locates the number a/b on the number line.

 3.MD.4 Generate measurement data by measuring lengths using rulers marked with halves and fourths of an inch.
-Show the data by making a line plot, where the horizontal scale is marked off in appropriate units—whole numbers, halves, or quarters.
+Show the data by making a line plot where the horizontal scale is marked off in appropriate units—whole numbers, halves, or quarters.

 3.MD.7.b Multiply side lengths to find areas of rectangles with whole-number side lengths in the context of solving real world and mathematical problems, and represent whole-number products as rectangular areas in mathematical reasoning.